Officer Timothy Jacob "Jake" Laird

 Incident

-The first officer responding to the scene, Officer Tim Conley, radioed to dispatch that he was under fire.
-Having been struck in the abdomen and leg while still in his car, Officer Conley put the car in reverse and backed-up until he hit a fence post where he was rescued by Officers Mark Fagan and Ty VanWagner and Lt.
-Richard Proffitt.
+As the first officer arrived, he radioed to dispatch that he was under fire.
+Having been struck in the abdomen and leg while still in his car, he put his car in reverse and backed away until his vehicle was stopped by a fence post.
+There, he was rescued by other officers

-Driving into the 2800 block of Dietz Street at 2:01 am, Officers Laird and Kim Cissell also came under fire.
-As Officer Laird exited his police car, he was fatally wounded when a round hit him high in the chest, above his protective vest.
-Officer Cissell drove Officer Laird to Troy Avenue.
-From there, Officer Laird was transported to Wishard Hospital where he was pronounced dead moments after arriving.
+As Officer Laird and another officer drove into the scene, they also came under fire.
+As Officer Laird exited his patrol vehicle, he was fatally wounded when a round hit him high in the chest just above his protective vest.
+The other officer then drove Officer Laird to Troy Avenue, from where he was transported to Wishard Hospital.
+Officer Laird was pronounced dead moments after his arrival.

-The shooter, Kenneth C. Anderson, 33, continued to walk down an alley and through the parking lot of a local church onto Tindall Street, brandishing a rifle with a large ammunition clip.
-Near the corner of Tindall and Gimber streets, he came upon Officers Leon Essig, Andrew Troxell, and Peter Koe.
-Anderson took cover behind a Jeep Cherokee and fired several rounds at the three officers.
-Essig was hit in the arm; Troxell in the hand; and Koe in the knee.
-The wounded Officer Koe, a SWAT Team member, returned fire, striking Anderson with fatal shots to the head and chest.
+The shooter continued to walk down an alley and through the parking lot of a local church onto Tindall Street brandishing a rifle with a large ammunition clip.
+He came upon three officers near the corner of Tindall and Gimber Streets.
+The suspect then took cover behind a Jeep and fired several rounds at the officers.
+One officer was hit in the arm.
+Another in the hand.
+And the third was hit in the knee.
+One of the wounded officers, who was a SWAT Team member, returned fire and delivered fatal shots to the suspect's head and chest.

-Officer Laird was laid to rest at Crown Hill Cemetery following an emotional funeral service at St. Luke's United Methodist Church that was attended by 2,200 mourners.
-During the service, Chief of Police Jerry Barker retired Officer Laird's badge (2479) and his car number (C421) and posthumously awarded Officer Laird IPD's Medal of Honor and Purple Heart.
+Officer Laird was laid to rest at Crown Hill Cemetery.
+His badge number (2479) and car number (C421) were retired, and he was posthumously awarded his department's Medal of Honor and Purple Heart.

 Agency